 Cardiomyocyte Gene Mutations That Contribute to PPCM

 The detailed focus of this review centres on next-generation sequencing of genomic DNA (blood samples) from a large cohort of 469 PPCM women identified with LVEF ≤ 45% towards the end of pregnancy in the months following delivery, where no other cause was identified.
 Goli et al. (2021) sequenced 67 genes previously associated with familial Dilated Cardiomyopathy (FDCM).
 Of the 70 truncating gene variants, 70% were in the TTN gene, but they also reported truncations in DSP, FLNC, BAG3, MYH6 , MHC7 and one in VCL.
-Truncations and missence mutations in these patients were compared to a reference population.
+Truncations and missense mutations in these patients were compared to a reference population.
 Twenty-one genes were associated with cardiomyocytes that contribute to the genetic predisposition of PPCM patients (Spracklen et al. 2021).
 Another recent study identified 70 mutations in 12 genes associated with PPCM (Goli et al. 2021).
 Some of this information is built on research by Ware et al. (2016) who constructed sequencing libraries of 43 genes and identified 26 truncating variants in 8 genes that were associated with Dilated Cardiomyopathy.
 The available published data are summarised In Table 2.
 However, Ware et al. caution that although the data are suggestive, the value of genomic data in determining the prognosis for PPCM patients requires further studies.

 Table 2: Mutated genes in reported in cardiomyocytes of Peripartum Cardiomyopathy patients

 Right Ventricular Failure in PPCM?
 Almost without exception, the publications on PPCM refer to it as left ventricular failure, and although these papers do not specifically exclude right ventricular (RV) failure, the implication is clear.
 A search of PubMed revealed at least one report on RV failure.
 Haghikia et al. (2015) used cardiac magnetic resonance (CMR) to image the right ventricle in 34 patients with acute PPCM.
 They were diagnosed using CMR imaging days after delivery, and again within 3 days of developing acute heart failure.
 Mean LVEF was <35% in 2/3rds of the patients.
 35% of the patients also had a reduced RV ejection fraction (RVEF) function (<40%).
 Moreover, patients with reduced RV function had enhanced LV dilatation.
 LV was dilated in 91% and RV was dilated in 24% of the patients.
 59% of all patients completely recovered.
 Haghikia et al. pointed out that although echocardiography provides a very good estimate of LV size and function, CMR can more accurately quantify both LV and RV structure and function.
 They also used Late Gadolinium Enhanced MR to assess myocardial oedema and scar tissue.
-All the patients in this cohort were of German or European extraction, but RV of similar involvement was reported using echocardiography in the tricuspid annual plane showing RV involvement in 54% of Nigerian patients.
+All the patients in this cohort were of German or European extraction, but similar RV similar involvement was reported using echocardiography in the tricuspid annual plane showing RV involvement in 54% of Nigerian patients.
 They concluded that CMR can identify a broader phenotype than simply LV dysfunction.
 They noted that the inclusion of a control group of healthy early postpartum patients would have been ideal.
 Another potential weakness is the failure of their report to provide pair-wise cardiac functions (LVEF, RVEF) for each of the 34 patients.
 Unlike FDCM where heart failure develops over a protracted period thereby allowing LV to result in secondary RV failure, failure in PPCM patients is acute.

 A Protocol for Collecting Samples from an Explanted Heart